-I now feel the same way about these stories; when she first told them to me, on walks, on trains or at bedtime, from my earliest years onwards, I had no idea how these stories were going to shape my life; I shall never forget them, and I’m delighted to pass on the gift of this new collection to you.
+I now feel the same way about these stories; when she first told them to me, on walks, on train journeys or at bedtime, from my earliest years onwards, I had no idea how these stories were going to shape my life; I shall never forget them, and I’m delighted to pass on the gift of this new collection to you.

 Author Katherine Rundell wrote: “The voice that tells these stories is wiser and braver than us…someone who knows the ways of the world and loves it anyway.”
 Joan Aiken knew hundreds of stories, and could weave them together and make them her own – she filled them with all the elements that the young imagine and desire – whether it be friendship or delectable food, magic or hilarious mayhem, wild adventure and danger, or a warm and happy ending.

 One of Joan Aiken’s literary heroines was E.Nesbit, who has an equally wicked way of making hay with traditional Fairy Tales.
 In Aiken’s tales you’ll find a brace of unfortunate Royal Christenings and some very feisty baby princesses.
 When Grisel, one of Aiken’s ‘dreadful old fairy ladies’ pops out of a vase on the mantelpiece (without an invitation of course!) and hooks the baby out of its cot: